Jedzia/Arduino-CMake-Template/Readme.md

 See the example `toolchain.local.mingw64.avr.gcc.cmake` below (the second one with *.mingw64.* in it).

+Gentoo Linux:

+	jedzia@genbrut /devel/Arduino-CMake-Template/build $
+	cmake -DCMAKE_TOOLCHAIN_FILE=../toolchain.local.avr.gcc.cmake -G"Unix Makefiles" ..
+	make

+Under Gentoo Linux with avr-gcc i used the same `toolchain.local.avr.gcc.cmake` below with success.
+You have to tweak the flash targets for linux as i wasnt able to put this together yet.
+Oh, make a PR then, thanks;)

 ### CLion: ###
 Set `-DCMAKE_TOOLCHAIN_FILE=C:/Toolchain/CMake/toolchain.local.avr.gcc.cmake` as CMake-Options and provide a avr-gcc toolchain under Toolchains.